 Why Banco do Brasil could not hold a tender

 Brazil still runs a genuine postal monopoly.
-Article nine of the 1978 postal law reserves to the state the receipt, transport and delivery of letters, postcards and what it calls grouped correspondence.
+Article nine of the 1978 postal law reserves to the state the receipt, transport and delivery of letters, postcards and grouped correspondence.

 Card mailings, statements and legal notices fall inside that reservation.
-The bank says such services account for almost ninety-eight percent of what it spends on postage, so a tender would have had nobody to invite.
+The bank says such services make up almost ninety-eight percent of its postage spending, so a tender would have had nobody to invite.

 There is a wrinkle the coverage has missed.
 The same article exempts a company that carries letters between its own premises, by its own means, without commercial intermediation.

 The monopoly binds a bank only when it hires somebody.
-Brazil’s law does not compel Banco do Brasil to buy the service, but it does dictate whom the bank must buy it from the moment it decides not to do the job itself.
+Brazil’s law does not force the bank to buy the service, but it does dictate whom the bank must buy it from once it decides not to do the job itself.

 Lender, customer, sibling